tonidevvn/express-ejs-basic/README.md

 📛 https://www.npmjs.com/package/ejs 📛

-##  Hi There 👋
-## This project demontrates how to use ExpressJS with view engine EJS
-## Some features of source code are as follows
+## Some features of source code are as follows 👋

 - Show list/edit/create/delete user(s)
 - Upload single/multi files (images only) using multer